Common Home Selling Mistakes in Summer

-If you have air conditioning, turn it on and expect that the costs of keeping your home cool are a marketing item.
+If you have air conditioning, turn it on – make the house comfortable!
+The costs of keeping your home cool is a marketing expense, and will likely be much less than painting or staging.
 A hot, dark house (or even a cool, dark one) is not inviting.

 What if you do not have air conditioning?
 If I had to pick between cooler and dark vs hotter and bright, I’d go with hotter and bright.

 When the heat approaches triple digits, it can be hard to keep plant life, bushes, lawns and flowers in good shape.
-Dead flowers in the house, or annuals that have lost their zip are not welcoming.
-It’s important to water them (best time is early morning), and if necessary, replace annuals.
+Especially in a drought!
+But you wouldn’t keep dead flowers on display in the kitchen, so don’t display them in your yard.

 Remember, you only get one chance to make a great first impression!